Skip to content

 Personal agent memory, single user✅ Go for it

-Self-hosted homelab cluster✅ Go for it — ping us, we’d love feedback
+Self-hosted homelab cluster✅ Go for it — hardened and chaos-tested

 Backend for an open-source AI tool✅ Single-node mode is solid